I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 1. The glucose found in the circulating blood.
 Our blood sugar.
 We all have about 5 liters of blood and 5 grams of sugar in it.
 But the brain is not the only organ consuming the blood sugar in our body.
 And even if it was only it taking it all, it will be enough for 1 hour, the most.

-The brain burns amino acids from proteins and acid lactic, but these are in short supply in circulation.
-In extreme starvation situations, when liver glycogen and blood glucose are over, it can burn fats to survive.
+The brain burns amino acids from proteins and lactic acid, but these are in short supply in circulation.
+In extreme starvation situations, when liver glycogen and blood glucose are exhausted, it can burn fat to survive.
 After this is over, it will enter a coma stage to protect itself.

 2. The glycogen from our liver.
 The main fuel source.

 When we eat, the brain is fed as well.
-But the brain is an organ which doesn’t storage, so what is it going to do between meals, or during night sleep, or during physical exercises when the demands is growing?
+But the brain is an organ that doesn’t store, so what is it going to do between meals, during night sleep, or during physical exercises when the demands are growing?
 The liver is helping it.
-It produces glycogen that offers the necessary fuel.
+It produces glycogen, which offers the necessary fuel.

 How is glycogen made?

-The liver makes glycogen from 2 ingredients which must be is an equal ratio.
-HONEY is a food that contains those two ingredients, fructose and glucose, in the perfect ratio 1:1.
-It is understandable then, why it produces more liver glycogen per gram than any other food.
+The liver makes glycogen from 2 ingredients, which must be in an equal ratio.
+HONEY is a food that contains those two ingredients, fructose and glucose, in the perfect ratio of 1:1.
+It is understandable, then, why it produces more liver glycogen per gram than any other food.

 It gets obvious then, that the moment we go to bed, our liver should have its storage full, so it can supply first the brain and then the others, with glycogen.

-There are foods, which despite being sweet, DO NOT RAISE the blood sugar, but are turned directly into glycogen, by our liver.
+There are foods that, despite being sweet, DO NOT RAISE the blood sugar, but are turned directly into glycogen, by our liver.
 Why?
 Because they contain fairly equal amounts of fructose and glucose, exactly what the liver needs to make glycogen.
-It takes them both, makes glycogen and there is no glucose left to raise the blood sugar.
+It takes them both, makes glycogen, and there is no glucose left to raise the blood sugar.

 Isn’t the food we eat enough for the brain?